ietf-wg-nmop/draft-ietf-nmop-network-incident-yang/draft-ietf-nmop-network-incident-yang.md

    a network service,degradation of a network service quality, or sub-health of a network service {{TMF724A}}.
 A network incident is a single unplanned event that causes network service interruption.
    A problem is one cause or potential cause of one or more network incidents.
+The repeated network incidents can be raised as the problem.

 Incident management:
 :  Lifecycle management of network incidents, including network incident identification, reporting, acknowledgement, diagnosis, and resolution.
-Different from fault management, it take various different data sources including alarms, metrics, and other anomaly information and aggregate them into one or a few amount of network incidents irrespective layer by correlation analysis and the service impact analysis.
+Different from fault management, it take various different data sources including alarms, metrics, and other anomaly information and aggregate them into one or a few amount of network incidents irrespective layer through correlation analysis and the service impact analysis.
+One fault on the network device can be raised by one network incident, one fault on the network device can cause multiple network incidents, e.g., multiple service offerings that are dependent on that device will go down and others may suffer increased latency as redundant routes become more congested.

 Incident management system:
 :  An entity which implements network incident